Monday, 31 January 2022

 There are two very different dubs of the film in Arabic, but both are named Bush Boy.
 There are two different dub variants of the film in Dutch, but both share the same cast and are thus named Jungle Boy.

 For the forgotten Brazilian Portuguese dub, only its own VHS cover is considered found media, at least in online spaces.
-Something similar can be said for the South Korean dub.
+Something similar can be said for both the South Korean dub and the Turkish dub.

 The rest are only found in Japan, with the odd exceptions of the Classic Sankei edition of Souji Yamakawa’s Emonogatari (which has a heavily abridged unofficial remake for the South Korean market) and Kyuuta Ishikawa’s manga variant of the same (which has a heavily Woolseyfied unofficial remake for the Taiwanese market!).

-All of the twelve other Kenya Boy dubs are simply hard to find, while the original Japanese version remains the main exception since it not only had been physically released on Betamax and VHS, but also on Laserdisc, VHD, VCD, and DVD.
+All of the thirteen other Kenya Boy dubs are simply hard to find, while the original Japanese version remains the main exception since it not only had been physically released on Betamax and VHS, but also on Laserdisc, VHD, VCD, DVD and Blu Ray.
 Its own soundtrack, despite only being released in Japan, is also an exception, since it’s been physically released on vinyl LP, compact audio cassette and CD.

 Let’s recommend some Japanese pop culture classics!